rzzzwilson/DigitalVFO/README.rst

 quite a few people offering small boards using this chip but I like the `DDS-60 daughterboard <http://midnightdesignsolutions.com/dds60/>`_ from `Midnight Design Solutions <http://midnightdesignsolutions.com/>`_.
-All I need to do is use a microcontroller to control the DDS-60!
+All I need to do is use a microcontroller to control the DDS-60 with some sort of frequency display!

 The obvious solution is to use an Arduino and the ubiquitous 16x2 display.
 Since the Arduino is a little large and I hoped to put the kit into a small